exaexa/ShinySOM/TUTORIAL.md

 Population identification (or "gating") is carried out in two steps, using FlowSOM to train a self-organizing map of the data, and then clustering on the resulting map.
 Additionally, ShinySOM uses the EmbedSOM view to show a quickly apprehensible 2-dimensional "guiding" picture for the dataset.

-Here, we will first focus on "cleaning", i.e. removing the doublets, cell debris, dead cells and various other events, in order to create a dataset with only live lymphocyte singlets.
+Here, we will first focus on "cleaning", i.e. removing the doublets, cell debris, dead cells and various other events, in order to create a dataset with only live singlets.
 (We will further dissect the individual cell types later.)

 ### Clustering and embedding